AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 ImmuniMate is designed for healthcare professionals (doctors, nurses etc.) and healthcare staff (clinic receptionist etc.) longing to leverage the efficiencies of the 21st century, who:

 * have basic experience in using computers
-* have a computer with sufficient space (~40 MB)
+* have a computer with sufficient space (~50 MB)
-* are comfortable with typing on a regular basis
+* are comfortable typing on a regular basis
 * have no serious colour vision deficiencies (can differentiate red, yellow and green)

 If you ticked all the points above, great!
-This user guide will equip you with the knowledge to unlock the full potential of ImmuniMate, from guidelines on how to use this guide, to getting started with the app, to tutorials on its comprehensive set of features.
+This user guide is here as your helping hand, imparting knowledge to unlock the full potential of ImmuniMate.
+You can start with learning to navigate this guide effectively by viewing guidelines on how to use this guide.
+After that, get started with ImmuniMate by following our step-by-step setup instructions, before really getting involved through short tutorials on its comprehensive set of features.
 Get ready to:

 * Enhance Patient Care: Deliver faster, more informed consultations with easy access to vital information.